 Reasons to Avoid

 The Razer DeathAdder V2 is a fantastic first-person shooter gaming mouse featuring significantly improved aesthetics and button over the DeathAdder Elite.
 It features onboard memory, which allows you to save your customization to the mouse memory.
 This is particularly useful if you plan to use the mouse with several PCs or an unsupported operating system.
-The low click latency, good palm grip, and highly customizable CPI make this mouse place in our list of best gaming mice under $100.
+The low click latency, good palm grip mouse, and highly customizable CPI make this mouse place in our list of best gaming mice under $100.

 Buttons on DeathAther V2 are highly accurate and durable.
 They discarded the mechanical module and worked on optical detection to register the mouse clicks.
 Having implemented the optical module, you can expect fewer latency issues and lags in this gaming mouse.
 The keys have a reasonable distance between them to avoid any false clicks.
 Besides the apparent buttons on the front and sides, there are two additional buttons on the button of the mouse.
 These buttons allow changing the RGB lighting and switching between different profiles.

-Compared to the Elite version, the performance looks promising compared to the Elite version as its sensor worked flawlessly and felt snappy.
+Compared to the Elite version, the performance looks promising compared to Elite version as its sensor worked flawlessly and felt snappy.
 The smooth and lag-free movements on an ordinary surface vs. mouse pad seem pretty outstanding as they adapt well on all surfaces.
 You can glide the mouse over any surface due to its PFTE feet.
 Besides that, the mouse button on the left and right seems sturdy when clicking straight and feels flimsy when pressing sideways.
 However, this minor gap seems not worth getting attention in front of a sturdy build and excellently finished body.

 The Razer DeathAdder V2 features exceptionally low click delay and an extensive adjustable DPI range, as well as a high maximum polling rate, making it an excellent choice.
 Each button is highly customizable to suit your preferences.
 The design is comfortable and ergonomic for supporting the gaming for long hours.
 Smaller hands may have a more challenging time with fingertip grip, while larger hands will have no trouble with palm grip no matter their size.

-3. ASUS ROG Gladius II Origin Mouse
+3. ASUS ROG Gladius II Origin